 In the meantime, would I like to take photos of medina?
 He told me to chill (!), he is not a tour guide, he will show me ‘different medina’.
 We then proceeded to walk in the opposite direction of my intended destination.

 After walking about 100 metres, I could no longer ignore the acrobatic episode taking place in my gut.
 It was screaming at me to stop, to turn around and to go back towards the garden.
 So, I stopped.
-I asked Moustafa where he was taking me.
+I asked Mustafa where he was taking me.

 “Madame, we go to have some mint tea and I will show you different carpet.”

-I don’t think so Moustafa.
+I don’t think so Mustafa.
 I turned towards the Jardin and told him I will wait for them to open their door.
 My irritation had kicked in.
 He followed, telling me “they are open now”.

 Liar Liar Pants on Fire

 As I write, I am still not sure which was more shocking to me – that he lied or that he wasn’t owning up to it.

 ‘Yes, you did not tell me the truth.
 You told me they were closed.’

 The energetic and playful repartee between us had disappeared.

 I was not happy and he knew it.
 We parted at the intersection without a word.